Application Developer’s Guide to Setting Up Kubernetes with Minikube on Windows Home

 Create a Kubernetes Cluster using Minikube

-After the installation, we can simply use the start command to spin up a single-node Kubernetes cluster.
+After the installation, we can use the start command to spin up a single-node Kubernetes cluster.
 This will create a Kubernetes cluster with the default values.
 Minikube automatically detects and selects a driver that is installed on your system.
-You can configure your preferred driver using the --driver flag or set the default driver using minikube config set driver <driver>
+You can configure your preferred driver using the --driver flag or set the default driver using

 .
 You can check the driver configuration options for your preferred driver.
-In this doc we will use VirtualBox.
+In this doc, we will use VirtualBox.

 Starting Minikube with Custom Options

-We need to specify some custom options to match the Kubernetes cluster with the local Windows environment.
+We need to specify custom options to match the Kubernetes cluster with the local Windows environment.
 The most commonly specified options are resource usage and network connectivity.

-1minikube start --driver=virtualbox --cpus=2 --memory=2000m --disk-size="20000mb"
+minikube start --driver=virtualbox --cpus=2 --memory=2000m --disk-size="20000mb"

---driver=virtualbox
+• --driver=virtualbox

-- Enforce VirtualBox as the driver--cpus=2
+- Enforce VirtualBox as the driver

-- Limit the CPU count--memory=2000m
+- Limit the CPU count

-- Limit the memory to 2GB--disk-size=”20000mb”
+- Limit the memory to 2GB

 - Define a disk size of 30GB